 OWU faculty and staff are committed to helping students persist to graduation and to transforming their lives by equipping students to become moral leaders positively impacting the local, state, national, and global communities where they live and work.

 University employees also collaborate on projects and committees intended to improve the OWU experience for everyone.
-This has included working together to create OWU Connection travel-learning experiences; to improve administrative-academic collaborations; and to help plan campuswide events in support of diversity, equity, and inclusion.
+This has included working together to create OWU Connection travel-learning experiences; improve administrative-academic collaborations; and plan campuswide events in support of diversity, equity, and inclusion.

 Here is what current Ohio Wesleyan faculty and staff have to say about being a Bishop and living in Delaware and Central Ohio:

 “One of the things that I appreciate the most about being a member of the OWU community is the ability to be at a school where we are focused on teaching and the undergraduate experience, while still doing the highest levels of academic research.
 Just in the sciences, faculty have grants from the National Science Foundation and NASA (and our students work with us on those projects).
 We publish in journals and books with student co-authors.
 I love to be surrounded by amazing scientists that are also here because they love to teach.”

 “From my first moments on the Ohio Wesleyan campus, I felt a strong sense of belonging that has only strengthened in the years since.
 Everyone at OWU has a passion for educating students and helping them grow into the best versions of themselves.
 Always, this is at the heart of everything.
 Whatever differences we may have in our roles, scholarly field, or, sometimes, opinion, no matter what, you can be sure that the motives of your fellow OWU Bishops are student-centered.
 The commitment and clear-eyed focus of my colleagues at Ohio Wesleyan is second to none.”